 "The true source of cheerfulness," wrote William Goodwin "is benevolence."
 Generosity can be both enjoyable and inexpensive.
 Prosocial behavior is associated with a number of positive outcomes, such as well-being, life satisfaction, and positive affect.
-For example, in studies of adolescents and university students, helping behavior towards siblings, parents, and friends correlates with higher well-being (Deci, La Guardia, Moller, Scheiner, & Ryan, 2006; Telzer & Fuligni, 2009; Weinstein & Ryan, 2010).
-Similarly, adults who volunteer or help their families are happier than those who do not (Piliavin & Siegl, 2007; Stevens, 1992).
-Philanthropic acts even activate brain areas associated with euphoria and pleasure (Moll et al., 2006).
+For example, in studies of adolescents and university students, helping behavior toward siblings, parents, and friends correlates with higher well-being (Deci et al. 2006; Telzer and Fuligni 2009; Weinstein and Ryan 2010).
+Similarly, adults who volunteer or help their families are happier than those who do not (Piliavin and Siegl 2007; Stevens 1992).
+Philanthropic acts even activate brain areas associated with euphoria and pleasure (Moll et al. 2006).

-Controlled, experimental studies of generosity reveal that generosity not only accompanies happiness, but also produces it.
-In one study, participants received either \$5 or \$20 to spend on themselves or on others before the end of the day (Dunn et al., 2008).
-Those who spent the money on others-such as buying a toy for a sibling or purchasing a meal for a friend-reported feeling happier than those who spent the money on themselves.
+Controlled, experimental studies of generosity reveal that generosity not only accompanies happiness but also produces it.
+In one study, participants received either \$ 5 or \$ 20 to spend on themselves or on others before the end of the day (Dunn et al. 2008).
+Those who spent the money on others, such as buying a toy for a sibling or purchasing a meal for a friend, reported feeling happier than those who spent the money on themselves.
 The actual amount of money did not actually matter-the benefits of generosity were the same regardless of the amount spent.
-Also, helping others does not only mean spending money, but also spending time or performing a service.
-In two studies, college students who practiced different acts of kindness-for example, holding doors open for strangers or doing a roommate's dishes-became happier as a result (Lyubomirsky, Sheldon, et al., 2005; Sheldon et al., 2012).
+Also, helping others does not only mean spending money but also spending time or performing a service.
+In two studies, college students who practiced different acts of kindness, for example, holding doors open for strangers or doing a roommate's dishes, became happier as a result (Lyubomirsky et al. 2005b; Sheldon et al. 2012).

 The benefits of kindness even linger past the activity's conclusion to its recollection.
-Individuals who simply kept track of their kind behaviors for 1 week became happier up to 1 month later (Otake et al., 2006), and the more kind acts they reported, the greater benefit they received.
-These results suggest that one way acts of kindness boost happiness is by helping people gain more confidence in their ability to enact positive changes and improve their relationships with others (Lyubomirsky, Sheldon et al., 2005; Otake et al., 2006).
-Similarly, generous children maintain a more internal locus of control (Fincham & Barling, 1978) and higher self-esteem (Miller, Ginsburg, & Rogow, 1981), and preadolescents prompted to be kind to friends and family become more popular with their peers (Layous, Nelson, Oberle, Schonert-Reichl, & Lyubomirsky, 2012).
+Individuals who simply kept track of their kind behaviors for 1 week became happier up to 1 month later (Otake et al. 2006), and the more kind acts they reported, the greater benefit they received.
+These results suggest that one way acts of kindness boost happiness is by helping people gain more confidence in their ability to enact positive changes and improve their relationships with others (Lyubomirsky et al. 2005b; Otake et al. 2006).
+Similarly, generous children maintain a more internal locus of control (Fincham and Barling 1978) and higher self-esteem (Miller et al. 1981), and preadolescents prompted to be kind to friends and family become more popular with their peers (Layous et al. 2012).